Thank you, Melbourne, for the peeking rays of sunshine—we’re readier than ever for Summer!

 - The SPF in your makeup is generally not enough sun protection for your face.
 While it may be enough for a quick drive or taking a short walk outside, you'll need something stronger for longer periods of sun exposure.
 You'd probably need to use three times the amount of makeup than you normally use in order to get enough sun protection.

 - Make sure you look out for not only UVB, but also UVA.
 For those who don’t know, UVB relates to the shorter rays that cause redness and UVA relates to the effects of ageing.
-Also, UVA is the main wavelength that damages collagen and melanin the skin, hence causing earlier signs of ageing and pigmentation.
+Also, UVA is the main wavelength that damages collagen and melanin in the skin, thus causing earlier signs of ageing and pigmentation.
 Nobody wants that, do we?

 - Reapplying is just as important as initially applying!